BiaPyX/BiaPy-doc/source/get_started/faq.rst

 * Test image output is totally black or very bad.
 No sign of learning seems to be performed.
 What can I do?

-    First thing to do is to try knowing if the model training was correct.
-For that, you should check the output of the training, the loss and metric should be improving.
-If so, you can predict the training data and check it to ensure that at least the model learnt it.
-After that, check the test input image and try to check how different it is from the training samples.
-Remember that the test image values should be in the same range, more or less, of the images used for training.
+    In order to determine if the model's poor output is a result of incorrect training, it is crucial to first evaluate the training process.
+One way to do this is to examine the output of the training, specifically the loss and metric values.
+These values should be decreasing over time, which suggests that the model is learning and improving.
+Additionally, it is helpful to use the trained model to make predictions on the training data and compare the results to the actual output.
+This can provide further confirmation that the model has learned from the training data.

+    Assuming that the training process appears to be correct, the next step is to investigate the test input image and compare it to the images used during training.
+The test image should be similar in terms of values and range to the images used during training.
+If there is a significant discrepancy between the test image and the training images in terms of values or range, it could be a contributing factor to the poor output of the model.

 * In the output a kind of grid or squares are appreciated.
 What can I do to improve the result?